davidackerman/multiresolution-mesh-creator/README.md

 cd pyfqmr-Fast-Quadric-Mesh-Reduction
 python setup.py install
 ```
-6. `cd` to this repo repository, and install via:
+6. `cd` to this repository directory, and install it via:
 ```
 pip install .
 ```